bortolag/common-ui-components/README.md

-# common-ui-components
+# Common UI Components

- A library of ready to use UI components for Unreal Engine 5.
+A work in progress library of ready to use UI components for Unreal Engine 5.

+## List of components

+ 1. Navigation Dots Widget.